 It covers information we collect directly from you or receive from other individuals or organisations.
-Read the full NHS Manchester CCG Fair Privacy Notice.
+Read the full NHS Manchester CCG Fair Processing Notice.

 You have certain legal rights, including a right to have your information processed fairly and lawfully and a right to access any personal confidential data we hold about you, you can find out more on the Your Rights page.

 Personal Information we collect and hold about you.